Breword/tmux/Contributing.md

 ### Small things

+- It would be good if select-pane had a -Z flag to preserve zoom state (if already zoomed, stay zoomed).

 - "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.

 - Some sort of menu or menus in copy mode.